Lee Glover: Nottingham Forest

 Glover started his career with Nottingham Forest in 1987.
 Under the management of Brian Clough, the club were competing for the First Division title in 1987–88 and 1988–89.
 He was an unused substitute in the 1989 League Cup final victory over Luton Town.
 He was sent out on loan to regain fitness following an injury in the 1989–90 season.
 In September 1989, he joined Leicester City on loan, and scored once in five Second Division games for David Pleat's Foxes.
-In January 1990, he had a spell on loan with Mel Machin's Barnsley, and made 12 goalless appearances for the Tykes in league and cup competitions.
-Forest could only post an eighth-place finish in 1990–91, but found greater success in the FA Cup.
-Glover played at Wembley in the 1991 FA Cup Final, in what finished as a 2–1 defeat to Terry Venables's Tottenham Hotspur.
+In January 1990, he had a spell on loan with Mel Machin's Barnsley.
+He made 12 goalless appearances for the Tykes in league and cup competitions.
+Forest could only post an eighth-place finish in 1990–91 but found greater success in the FA Cup.
+Glover played at Wembley in the 1991 FA Cup final, in what finished as a 2–1 defeat to Terry Venables's Tottenham Hotspur.

-Glover joined Luton Town on loan in September 1991, in a move that reunited him with David Pleat, but he played just the one First Division game in a brief stay at Kenilworth Road.
-After returning to Nottingham he scored against Spurs at White Hart Lane in the semi-final of the League Cup.
+Glover joined Luton Town on loan in September 1991, in a move that reunited him with David Pleat, but he played just one First Division game in a brief stay at Kenilworth Road.
+After returning to Nottingham, he scored against Spurs at White Hart Lane in the semi-final of the League Cup.
 He was an unused substitute in the final, as Forest lost 1–0 to Alex Ferguson's Manchester United.
-He was also an unused substitute in the 1992 Full Members' Cup Final victory over Southampton.
-He scored twice in the 1991–92 season, both times in the League Cup.
+He was also an unused substitute in the 1992 Full Members' Cup final victory over Southampton.
+He scored twice in the 1991–92, both in the League Cup.

 Forest were relegated out of the newly created Premier League in 1992–93.
 Glover scored against East Midlands rivals Leicester City in a 4–0 home win on 6 February 1994.
 He scored a total of six goals in the 1993–94 season, helping the club to win promotion out of the First Division with a second-place finish under new manager Frank Clark.
 In seven seasons at the City Ground, Glover scored 14 goals in 105 league and cup appearances.

 Port Vale

 Glover signed with First Division Port Vale in July 1994, after manager John Rudge put in an offer of £200,000, plus an extra £25,000 based on appearances.
 He made his debut on 14 August, in a 2–0 defeat by Swindon Town at the County Ground.
-He lost his first team place two months later, as Martin Foyle and Tony Naylor built an effective strike partnership.
+He lost his first-team place two months later, as Martin Foyle and Tony Naylor built an effective strike partnership.
 Glover scored seven goals in 1994–95.
-He found the net three times in 1995–96, but played in the 1996 Anglo-Italian Cup Final, as the Valiants lost 5–2 to Genoa.
+He found the net three times in 1995–96, but played in the 1996 Anglo-Italian Cup final, as the Valiants lost 5–2 to Genoa.